zotoio/x-fidelity/README.md

 ## OpenAI Integration

 x-fidelity offers advanced AI-powered code analysis through integration with OpenAI's language models.
 This feature provides in-depth insights and suggestions for improving your codebase.

+> [!IMPORTANT]
+> Carefully consider the costs and data privacy implications before enabling OpenAI integration, especially for large codebases or sensitive projects.

 ### How It Works